Adult Separation Anxiety Disorder: Symptoms, Risk Factors, Diagnosis, & Treatments

 References

-When we think of separation anxiety, we think of a tearful child comforted as they leave for school for the first time.
+When we think of separation anxiety, we think of a tearful child comforted by as they leave for school for the first time.
 However, adults can also experience anxiety when they are separated from the people they care about.

 Separation anxiety commonly occurs during early childhood development, particularly in infants and toddlers.
 Typically, by the age of three, most children outgrow this phase.